Hakerh400/esolangs/api.md

 * `name` - Equal to the `name` argument.
 * `id` - ID of the language.
-* `version` - Version of the emulator for that language.

 Names and IDs are unique among all languages.
 Besides the above properties, the returned object may also contain these properties: